Managing Multidisciplinary Teams in Healthcare: 5 Best Practices

 5. Encourage Team-Building Events Outside of Work

-Hosting fun group activities outside of the hospital can help develop your multidisciplinary healthcare team.
+Hosting fun group activities outside of the hospital can help develop good rapport between individuals of different disciplines.
 These activities can include:

 - Hiking or group exercise classes on days off.